The characteristic variety for Feigin and Odesskii's elliptic algebras: The characteristic variety as a quotient of

 \subsection{Generalities on equivariant sheaves}

-Let $X$ be an algebraic $\Bbbk$-variety\footnote{We follow the convention in \cite[\S II.4, Definition]{Hart} that {\it algebraic varieties} are integral schemes of finite type over an algebraically closed field $\Bbbk$.} endowed with an action by a finite group $\G$.
+Let $X$ be a quasi-projective algebraic $\Bbbk$-variety\footnote{We follow the convention in \cite[\S II.4, Defn., p.~105]{Hart} that {\it algebraic varieties} are integral separated schemes of finite type over an algebraically closed field $\Bbbk$.} endowed with an action by a finite group $\G$.
 The quotient morphism is denoted by

 This subsection records some facts about $\G$-equivariant invertible $\cO_X$-modules (i.e., ``linearized sheaves'' in the terminology of \cite[\S 1.3]{mumf-git}).
 Most are probably well-known but we couldn't find an ideal reference.